Where are you located?

 We only employ highly skilled leather craftsmen who show passion for their work, have a diversity of expertise and experience.
 Our retail staff have served the Evans family for many years and are very knowledgeable on the services our workshop provides.

-Interested in becoming an Evans craftsmen?
+Interested in working for Evans?
 We offer training and placements for aspiring leather craftsmen contact us for more information.

 Is Mr. Evans still around?

-Mr. Evans still visits the workshop regularly and can usually be found behind the counter between 10am – 12pm on weekdays and Saturday.
+Although now retired, Mr. Evans still visits the workshop regularly – as he has done for the past 62 years – and can usually be found sitting behind the counter between 10am – 12pm on weekdays and Saturday.

 See the Evans story here